 How Swiss Cheese Plants care for you

+The Cheese Plant does not smell like cheese luckily.
 Living with houseplants, practicing active plant care and building a relationship with nature has been shown to benefit our health in a variety of ways.
 All plants have the potential to do this, but some are more adept than others, depending on their formal or chemical characteristics.

 Benefits of the Monstera deliciosa include improving the quality of the air you breathe, inducing feelings of calm, trapping dust and helping you feel alert.